honkerst/plex_export_to_letterboxd_and_trakt/README.md

 ### No output file created
 - Check that at least some movies passed both filters (have ratings AND are within date range)
 - Review the skip counts in the output to see why movies were excluded

+### Review fetching issues

+#### "Warning: Cannot connect to Plex server"
+- Check that `PLEX_SERVER_URLS` contains at least one valid URL
+- Verify your Plex server is running and accessible
+- Try accessing the server URL in your browser
+- If using private IP, make sure you're on the same network
+- The script will try multiple URLs automatically - check which one works

+#### "Could not find Plex metadataID" for all movies
+- The movie might not be in your Plex library (check the title/year match)
+- The Plex server might not be accessible from your network
+- Try adding your public IP to `PLEX_SERVER_URLS` if private IP doesn't work

+#### Reviews are empty in output CSV
+- The movie might not have a review in Plex (check in Plex Web)
+- Review fetching might be disabled (`FETCH_REVIEWS = False`)
+- Check the console output for error messages
+- Verify your `PLEX_TOKEN` is correct and valid

+#### "HTTP Error 401: Unauthorized" when fetching reviews
+- Your `PLEX_TOKEN` might be invalid or expired
+- Try getting a new token from Plex Web
+- If using `PLEX_COMMUNITY_TOKEN`, make sure it's a valid Bearer token